 Producers negotiate with pipeline operators (or other transport providers) to transport their products.
 Due to growing production and a lack of new and expanded pipeline and rail infrastructure capacity, producers in western Canada have experienced low pricing relative to other markets in the past.
-Transportation availability is highly variable across different areas and regions, which can determine the nature of transportation commitments available, the numbers of potential customers that can be reached in a costeffective manner and the price received.
+Transportation availability is highly variable across different areas and regions, which can determine the nature of transportation commitments available, the numbers of potential customers that can be reached in a cost-effective manner and the price received.

 Developing a strong network of transportation infrastructure for oil and natural gas, including by means of pipelines, rail, marine and trucks, in order to obtain better access to domestic and international markets has been a significant challenge to the Canadian oil and natural gas industry.
-Several proposals have been announced to increase pipeline capacity out of western Canada, to reach eastern Canada, the United States and international markets, including via export shipping terminals on the west coast of Canada.
-While certain projects are proceeding, the regulatory approval process as well as economic and political factors for transportation and other export infrastructure has led to the delay of many pipeline projects or their cancellation altogether.
+Several proposals have been in the past been proposed to increase pipeline capacity out of western Canada, to reach eastern Canada, the United States and international markets, including via export shipping terminals on the west coast of Canada.
+While certain projects have proceeded, such as the TransMountain Pipeline expansion, the regulatory approval process as well as economic and political factors for transportation and other export infrastructure has led to the delay of many pipeline projects or their cancellation altogether.